dagster-io/dagster-cloud-serverless-quickstart/README.md

 ## Verify Builds are Successful

 At this point, the Workflow should complete successfully.
-If builds are failing, ensure that your secrets are properly set and that your depoyment has finished activating.
+If builds are failing, ensure that your secrets are properly set and that your deployment has finished activating.